rajaganeshvishal/tess-exoplanet-transit-analysis/README.md

 HAT-P-7 b is a _hot jupiter_, a gas giant planet orbiting very close to its host star.

 # Methods of Processing
-- Data retrival:
+## Data retrieval:
-Light curve data was downloades using **Lightkurve** library from the TESS mission archive
+Light curve data was downloaded using **Lightkurve** library from the TESS mission archive
-- Data cleaning:
+## Data cleaning:
 Outliers were removed to eliminate instrumental noise and anomalous data points
-- Light Curve Flattening:
+## Light Curve Flattening:
-Long term stellar variability was removed using the flatter() method
+Long term stellar variability was removed using the flatten() method
-- Phase folding:
+## Phase folding:
-the light cuve was folder using the known orbital period of the planet to align multiple transits
+the light cuve was folded using the known orbital period of the planet to align multiple transits
-- Binning:
+## Binning:
-Phase folded data was binned to reduve noise and clearly reveal the transit shape
+Phase folded data was binned to reduce noise and clearly reveal the transit shape
-- Transit depth measurement:
+## Transit depth measurement:
 The transit depth was calculated using the minimum normalized flux value.
 *Transit depth formula*
 depth = 1 - F_min
-- Planet to star ratio:
+## Planet to star ratio:
-The ratio between the plnaet radius and stellar radius is found uisng:
+The ratio between the planet radius and stellar radius is found using:
   R<sub>p</sub>/R<sub>s</sub> = √(Transit Depth)
+# Tools and Libraries
+- `Python`
+- `numpy`
+- `lightkurve`
+- `matplotlib`
+- `astropy`
+- `jupyter notebook`
-## Transit Curve
+# Transit Curve
 ### Raw Light Curve
 ![Raw Plot](plots/Raw_curve_plot.png)
 ### Binned Transit